 Qantas Freight’s Melbourne cargo warehouses will remain closed until at least midnight Thursday, the company said on its website.
 The airline’s cargo arm hasn’t provided a reason for the temporary shutdown that began two days ago, but indications are that it is responding to an infection in the workforce.

 Qantas is not accepting or releasing freight, with the possible exception of urgent domestic medical shipments.
-International shipments moving under the government of Australia’s emergency airfreight assistance program for exporters will be cleared Thursday at the Menzies Aviation station instead if they have already been loaded into containers by the customer.
+International air and ocean shipments moving under the government of Australia’s emergency airfreight assistance program for exporters will be cleared Thursday at the Menzies Aviation station instead if they have already been loaded into containers by the customer.